jleivaizq/digitalgarden/src/site/notes/Public/Homepage.md

 ## About me 🙋

-Overall, I love spending time with family.
+Overall, ==I love spending time with family==.
 Having dinner together and ending up slept while I hug my son in our couch over a movie is my idea of a great Friday night.

 Alone, I enjoy running, reading and meditating early in the morning, if possible during sunrise; that is my best reason to wake up.
 Apart from that, I enjoy practicing Aikido, after 10 years, bb 2nd dan, I stopped because of the hustle.
 Now coming back...